 The Magic of Marrakech Morocco

-As we land we have just flown over hundreds of acres of beautiful green orchards and vegetable gardens, and I am impressed at the resourceful manner the Moroccans are already displaying.
+As we land we have just flown over hundreds of acres of beautiful green orchards and vegetable gardens, and I am impressed by the resourceful manner the Moroccans are already displaying.

 We arrive to be hit by a wave of warm air as we cross the tarmac.

-Our passports are stamped, and note, they add a tracking number on the last page of your passport you don’t even realise is there – all hotels require this number.
+Our passports are stamped and note, they add a tracking number on the last page of your passport you don’t even realize is there – all hotels require this number.

-We are booked into a Riad, and the guy turns up late at the airport to collect us – not a good start.
+We are booked into a Riad, and the guy turns up late at the airport – not a good start.
 We nearly give up on him, but he turns up and we hop into the awaiting vehicle.